aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 ## Architecture

-DBOS is implemented entirely as an open-source library embedded in your application — there is no orchestration server and no external dependencies except a PostgreSQL-compatible database.
+DBOS is implemented entirely as an open-source library embedded in your application: there is no orchestration server and no external dependencies except a PostgreSQL-compatible database.
 While your application runs, DBOS checkpoints workflow and step state to that database.
 On failure, it uses those checkpoints to resume each workflow from the last completed step.

 <img src="/assets/img/dbos-architecture.png" alt="DBOS architecture: library embedded in the application process" style="width:100%;margin:1.5rem 0;">
 {: .mx-auto.d-block :}
-**DBOS architecture: the durable execution library lives inside your application process — the only external dependency is a Postgres-compatible database**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}
+**DBOS architecture: the durable execution library lives inside your application process; the only external dependency is a Postgres-compatible database**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 ### Checkpointing model